Quick Start#

 Hint

-We can also use the Rust API to target the TVM FFI ABI.
-This means we can use Rust to write the function implementation and export to Python/C++ in the same fashion.
+You can also use the Rust API to target the TVM-FFI ABI.
+This lets you write the function implementation in Rust and export it to Python/C++ in the same way.

 Troubleshooting#